51Degrees/documentation/src/concepts/data/flowdata.md

 # Introduction

 **Flow data** is a container that encapsulates all the data related to a single @Pipeline process request.
-This includes input and output data as well as meta-data related to the processing such as the details of any errors that occurred.
+This includes input and output data as well as metadata related to the processing such as the details of any errors that occurred.

 # Data Structure